Acton, London: Acton today

-Acton is now principally residential, though it maintains some light industry, particularly in the northeast Park Royal area, and the south near the border with Chiswick.
-Waitrose started in Acton, as Waite, Rose and Taylor - on the High Street near the police station - with its second branch opening in Churchfield Road in 1913.
+Acton is now principally residential, with some light industry, particularly in the northeast Park Royal area, and the south near the border with Chiswick.
+Waitrose was founded on Acton High Street near the police station, as Waite, Rose and Taylor, with its second shop opening in Churchfield Road in 1913.

-Acton is home to the largest housing estate in west London, the South Acton estate, with approximately 2,000 homes and 5,800 residents.
+Acton has the largest housing estate in west London, the South Acton estate, with approximately 2,000 homes and 5,800 residents.

+This area is currently in the Phase 2 of a major 15-year phased regeneration which includes near-total demolition of the existing residential units, and the construction of new and more numerous residential units.
+Since World War II, Acton has had a small but notable population of Polish immigrants.
+In recent years, a number of Antipodean immigrants have settled there; there are several Australian and South African pubs concentrated in a small area.
+The Japanese School in London has also attracted a Japanese community to West Acton.
+East Acton's King Fahd Academy also attracted Arab and mainly Saudi immigrants to the area.
+The Somali community is concentrated around Church Road, and there are two mosques near the High Street.
+The Irish community has diminished somewhat in recent years, but there are still a number of Irish pubs in the area.

-Acton will host the starting point of the 25 kilometre Thames Tideway Tunnel (also known as the "Super Sewer") at the Acton Storm Tanks in Canham Road.
+Acton has the starting point of the 25 kilometre Thames Tideway Tunnel (also known as the "Super Sewer") at the Acton Storm Tanks in Canham Road.
 This will be built to avoid the discharge of sewage from Combined Sewer Overflow into the River Thames.

 Leisure

-The Acton High Street has a range of pubs which vary in theme and clientele.